On the oscillating electric dipole moment induced by axion-fermion couplings: Acknowledgments

 \section{Acknowledgments}

 We thank Giovanni Carugno for bringing this problem to our attention, as well as Ramona Gr\"ober, Sebastian Hoof, Gino Isidori, Marco Peloso, Pierre Sikivie and Christopher Smith for useful discussions.
-This work was supported by the project ``CPV-Axion'' under the Supporting TAlent in ReSearch@University of Padova (STARS@UNIPD) and the INFN Iniziative Specifica APINE.
+This work is funded by the European Union -- NextGenerationEU and by the University of Padua under the 2021 STARS Grants@Unipd programme (Acronym and title of the project: CPV-Axion -- Discovering the CP-violating axion).
+The work of LDL is also supported by the European Union -- Next Generation EU and by the Italian Ministry of University and Research (MUR) via the PRIN 2022 project n.~2022K4B58X -- AxionOrigins.